 In 1991, Essex acquired the Portable Breathing and Rescue Products Division from The DuPont® Corporation, which enhanced the company’s offering of Emergency Breathing Equipment.
 Thousands of units are in service worldwide, with Essex smoke hoods standard equipment for the United States Air Force, all major domestic airlines as well as many international commercial and military fleets.

 Today, Essex remains family owned and operated.
 Sidney Guller is still active in the company as Chairman of the Board.
-Second generation Keith Guller serves as CEO and Mickey Waldman is President.
-Five members of the third generation are also currently engaged in the business.
+Second generation Keith Guller and Mickey Waldman serve as Board Directors.
+Third generation Evan Waldman is CEO.
+Four other members of the third generation are also currently engaged in the business.

 The company’s commitment and leadership extends outward to the Saint Louis community.
 The Guller Foundation, the charitable arm of Essex Industries, contributes to scholarships at the Olin Business School, research at Barnes Jewish Hospital and many other worthwhile causes.
 Members of the executive team are active in organizations that include the National Kidney Foundation, ALS Association, Boys Scouts of America, National Defense Industry Association (NDIA) and Association of the United States Army (AUSA).